considrew/mungbeans/below-the-line/content/deep-dives/uranium-supercycle-utility-squeeze.md

 2. **Watch NuScale (SMR) carefully.** The only nuclear name below the line.
 Pre-revenue and speculative, but zero debt and $1.25B cash.
 If it signs a new project to replace CFPP, the re-rating could be dramatic.

-3. **Nuclear utilities above the line are the victim class.** CEG (+64%) loses 77% of net income at $200/lb uranium and goes net-negative at $300/lb.
+3. **Nuclear utilities above the line are the victim class.** CEG (+64%) loses 77% of net income at $200/lb uranium as contracts roll over 3–5 years, and goes net-negative during a $300 spike.
 VST (+82%) loses 29–46%.
-The "nuclear renaissance" narrative lifts these stocks, but the uranium cost squeeze eviscerates them.
-The market is celebrating their reactor fleets without pricing the fuel bill.
-That's not a collision course — it's a trap.
+The damage phases in gradually — but the enrichment bottleneck compounds it.
+Even utilities with yellowcake in hand can't get it enriched once Russia is cut off: Urenco and Orano are booked solid, Centrus is focused on HALEU.
+The market is celebrating reactor fleets without pricing either the fuel bill or the enrichment queue.
+The "nuclear renaissance" narrative lifts these stocks while the supply chain underneath them fractures.

 4. **PCG is the contrarian utility play.** At +12% above and 10.1x forward P/E, PG&E is the closest nuclear utility to the line, the cheapest on forward earnings, and the *least* exposed to uranium cost spikes (only 2,256 MW vs. Constellation's 20,000 MW).
 If the utility sector sells off on fuel cost fears, PCG reaches the 200WMA first with the least fundamental damage.